 Extra tips for Mail Attender for Exchange (MAE)

 - Have you set your Master MAPI profile?
-You need your Master MAPI profile to access Office 365 Mailboxes, so that should be the first thing to review on your checklist when experiencing an error.
+You need your Master MAPI profile to access Microsoft 365 Mailboxes, so that should be the first thing to review on your checklist when experiencing an error.

 - It’s always best to test your rule on a sample email store, especially if you are preparing to implement a deletion policy.
 The last thing anybody wants is to realize that a policy wasn’t doing what you thought it was doing until a few months down the line.